 “Please, stand back, and don’t be scared.”
 Aleksei ordered as he turned, looking at the receding shoreline.
 He bent down extending his left foot straight ahead then he stood up raising his hands to the sky.
 A stream of vapour, half a metre in diameter appeared over the edge of the deck and wrapped around Aleksei.

 The children gasped in awe.
 Aleksei turned and smiled, more confidently than he felt, “I’m going to get you off this ship.” he promised.
 “And I’m going to do it with heaven’s rain.”
-The flickering faith in the children’s eyes was replaces with wonder and belief.
+The flickering faith in the children’s eyes was replaces with wonder.
 Aleksei’s heart warmed from their gazes.
-I don’t want that faint shine to vanish from their eyes; that childlike belief of a world that is still good.
-For them, I will be their miracle.
+It's time these children had a miracle.

-Then he knelt down and put his hand to the deck.
-The vapour flattened and spread out on the floor like a web.
-Nostalgia rushed upon him as he felt a sensation like his nerves had left his body to creep along the ground.
-He had not felt this power in months, and the exhilaration made him want to laugh aloud in joy.
-He was whole once again.
+Then he knelt down and put his hand to the deck, and his blanket of vapor spread over the deck.
 He reached his maximum range of detection, feeling anything which obstructed or invaded his vapour web like a breeze on his skin.
-With this could tell that there were only three of the crew on the deck.
+With this he could tell that there were only three of the crew up top.
 He also located the entrance to the bridge.

 His mind worked quickly as he tried to establish a plan.
 Like pieces of a puzzle, his next moves fell into place.
 There were still missing parts, but he would have to come up with them later.

-“Boy, what’s your name?” he said, turning to the English speaker.
+“Boy, what’s your name?” he said, turning to the children's speaker.

 “Lemuel,” the boy replied proudly, standing at attention.

-Aleksei nodded in recognition, addressing the child as a subordinate, “Sergeant Lemuel, I need you to do exactly what I say and relay it to the others, do they all speak your language?”
+Aleksei nodded in recognition, addressing the child as a subordinate, “Sergeant Lemuel, I need you to do exactly what I say and relay it to the others, do they all speak English?”